midhunkalarikkal/FullDomain/Notes/js.md

 Whenever we are accessing a variable in Temporal Dead Zone it gives us the Reference error

-The Temporal Dead Zone (TDZ) is a period during the execution of a program where a variable exists but cannot be accessed due to its uncompleted initialization.
-This occurs with variables declared using let and const before their declaration.
+The Temporal Dead Zone (TDZ) is the time between the creation of a let or const variable in memory and its actual initialization in the code.

 Variables declared with var are hoisted to the top of their scope and initialized with undefined.
 On the other hand, variables declared with let and const are also hoisted but are not initialized until their declaration.
 This leads to the TDZ concept.